Managing soil pH is an essential aspect of every gardener. Different garden soils have different soil pH.

 The compounds can be found at any agricultural selling store.

-Limestone comes in a different form, including pellets, granules, pulverized, and hydrated forms.
+Limestone comes in different forms, including pellets, granules, pulverized, and hydrated forms.

-The choice will heavily depend on the moisture levels of the soil, the soil type, and how fast you need to effect change.
+The choice will heavily depend on the soil’s moisture levels, the soil type, and how fast you need to effect change.

 The lime pellets and granules are convenient to apply but take longer to raise the pH levels effectively.